bresettem/intro_to_reactjs/README.md

 - Successfully created a contact list app with reusable Card components.
 - Applied styling and dynamic data using React props.
 - Gained experience in structuring components and passing data between them.

+## 297: React DevTools

+In this lesson, we learned how to further modularize a React app by separating components and using the React Developer Tools for debugging.

+**1. Extracting Components:**

+- Recognized opportunities for creating reusable components, e.g., Avatar component for circular images.
+- Demonstrated the process of creating a new Avatar component and integrating it into the Card component.
+- Explored passing props through multiple levels of components.

+**2. Using React Developer Tools:**

+- Explored the React Developer Tools within CodeSandbox, providing insights into the component tree and props.
+- Showed how to inspect props of individual components using React DevTools.
+- Recommended installing the React Developer Tools browser extension for enhanced functionality.

+**3. Debugging with React DevTools:**

+- Illustrated how React DevTools help identify and fix issues, such as incorrect prop names.
+- Emphasized the importance of inspecting components and props for efficient debugging.
+- Introduced the ability to modify props in the DevTools for testing and debugging.

+**4. Challenge - Creating Detail Component:**

+- Presented a challenge to create a Detail component to replace repetitive paragraph tags.
+- Emphasized the use of props and React DevTools to ensure proper integration.

+**5. Component Reusability:**

+- Highlighted the power of React in creating a palette of reusable components.
+- Demonstrated how components can be easily imported and customized with different props.

+**6. Previewing Components in Other Websites:**

+- Showcased the ability of React DevTools to inspect and understand React components on other websites.

+**Conclusion:**

+- Explored the benefits of modularization and component reuse in React.
+- Utilized React DevTools to enhance the debugging and development process.
+- Gained insights into creating a structured component tree for easier management.